 Estimates of probable cost for recommended corrective work and facility upgrading are based on costs published in Repair and Remodeling Cost Data, published by R. S. Means.
 Estimates of probable cost for several changes which would alter some spaces within the building to improve functionality have also been included herein, as are estimates for the proposed building addition.
 However, all these estimates are preliminary in nature, given that the rehabilitative work proposed herein is subject to review and approval by the SHPO.

 As of 2013, there are no comprehensive building renovations planned.
 In 2012, the library was repainted.
 In the summer of 2013, new carpet was installed.
 The top floor of the library received new LED lighting in the latter part of 2013.
-The main floor and basement lighting will be replaced with LED lighting in coming months.
+The main floor and basement lighting was replaced in early 2014.